DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

 # SDXL Training with ZTSNR and NovelAI V3 Improvements

+Most SDXL implementations blindly port the 14% maximum allowed deviation value from SD1.5/1.4, ignoring that larger-scale diffusion models require a wider deviation range to reach their full potential.
+Research from NovelAI (arXiv:2409.15997v2) demonstrates this significantly impacts color accuracy and composition.
+This along with other improvements are implemented in this repository.

 This repository implements the improvements described in "Improvements to SDXL in NovelAI Diffusion V3" (arXiv:2409.15997v2), including Zero Terminal SNR (ZTSNR), high-resolution coherence, and VAE improvements.

 ### Weights